 The Game is open for external participants, who can take on the role of village inhabitants.
 As the inhabitants, they can voice their opinions about the development of the village, or raise concerns in case they feel that their interests are not taken into consideration.
 In this way, even though they are not directly part of the planning teams, the inhabitants actively contribute to shaping local actions and policies.
 The level of engagement and amount of time spent in the Game is determined by the participant.

-If you want to participate in the next game, you will be invited to our HumHub platform, where every day during the game something new happens.
+If you want to participate in the next game (starting March 2019), you will be invited to our HumHub platform, where every day during the game something new happens.
 As an external participant, you play the role of an inhabitant in one of the newly planned towns.
 You are able to take action and influence the planning progress.

 How does the Simulation Game work?